 I also tested this with my Hiby R3 as you can see below:

-The Voltage seems to be below 5V, but it's also working.
-The downside is that the R3 battery gets eaten faster, but for short-term music listening, this is fine.
+The Voltage seems to be below 5V, but it’s working fine.
+The downside is that the R3 battery drains faster, but for short-term music listening, this is fine.

 My next step is to find a good USB-A to Micro USB Y Cable that provides charging and data to keep using my DH1000 for as long as possible.